 Transformational Impact at The Food Bank

-• 5,041,182 pounds of food was acquired and distributed throughout the Community Food Assistance Network in Waterloo Region.
+- 4.7 million pounds of food was acquired, coordinated, and distributed throughout the Community Food Assistance Network in Waterloo Region.

-• 230 food hampers are distributed every day in Waterloo Region.
+- 250 food hampers were distributed every day in Waterloo Region.

-• 1,475 community meals are distributed every day.
+- 1,830 community meals were distributed every day.

 - 35% of people who accessed food assistance were under the age of 18.